Financing of Startups in Germany

 Our law firm has now been awarded, among others, on the best list of the important business magazine brand eins as a corporate law firm

 The professional investor will often submit his own draft contracts to the founder.
-Founders who also want to protect their own interests should urgently commission a specialized lawyer or attorney for corporate law to review and amend these complex contracts.
+Founders who also want to protect their own interests should urgently commission a certified specialist for german corporate law to review and amend these complex contracts.
 This applies from the first to the "last" financing round before the exit.

 Mezzanine financing includes financing instruments that combine characteristics of debt and equity.
 The commercial balance sheet and tax classification depends on the specific legal structure in each individual case, through which different effects can be achieved, especially with regard to taxes and strengthening of equity.
 Mezzanine capital includes in particular